julianthome/autorex/README.md

 # autorex

-With `autorex`, one can convert an automaton back into its regular expression string representation.
+With `autorex`, you can convert an automaton back into its regular expression string representation.
 The translation is based on the state-elimination algorithm which is neatly described in *Sipser, Michael.
 Introduction to the Theory of Computation.
 Vol. 2.
 Boston: Thomson Course Technology, 2006, Chapter 1 (Starting from page 70)*.
 The implementation is based on the [dk.brics](http://www.brics.dk/automaton/) automaton package.

-With `dk.brics`, one can apply automata operations such as concatenation, union, intersection, *etc.* on *input automata* to derive an *output automaton*.
-Once a regular expression string has been converted into the `dk.brics` automaton representation, it cannot be converted back to a String.
+With `dk.brics`, you can apply automata operations such as concatenation, union, intersection, *etc.* on *input automata* to derive an *output automaton*.
+Once a regular expression string has been converted into the `dk.brics` automaton representation, `dk.brics` does not offer the functionality to convert it back to a regular expression String.
+This package provides tooling that converts a `dk.brics` result automaton, i.e., the automaton resulting from a sequence of automaton operations, back to a regular expression string.
-However, in practice there might be cases where the output of the `dk.brics` automaton transformation is needed (e.g. to make the resulting regular expression human readable, or if you'd like to use the regular expression in another application).

 # Status